heliosdrm/SlidingDFTs.jl/docs/src/implement.md

 # Definition of new SDFT types

-The design of the `struct` representing a new SDFT type is free, but it is required to implement the following functions dispatching on that type:
+The design of the `struct` representing a new SDFT type is free, but it is required to implement the following methods dispatching on that type:

 ```@docs; canonical=false
 windowlength